Traveller Surveys

 Precautions30

 • Insect repellents: substances that when applied to exposed skin or clothing repel insects.
-Insect repellents do not kill insects and are usually only effective for 3–4 hours.
+Insect repellents do not kill insects and are usually only effective for 3–4 hours, so repeated application may be required.
+Repellants known to be effective are those containing DEET, IR3535 or Icaridin.
+Dosage instructions should not be exceeded especially in young children and pregnant women.30

 • Insecticide vaporiser: mosquito coils are the best-known example.